nakulpathak3/Flash/readme.md

 # Flash

 Flash is an iOS (and future Android app) that provides users with a list of deals in products they are interested in.
 Once you click on a deal, you get 5 minutes to decide whether you want it or not.
-Deals are obtained from Shopify merchants through a Shopify App I am currently building.
+Deals are obtained from Shopify merchants through a Shopify App I am currently building using Node.js and Express.

 ## Tools
 The app is built using Facebook's [React Native](https://github.com/facebook/react-native).